 The Mallacoota Foreshore Management Plan aims to provide strategic directions for the management and use of the foreshore to protect and enhance the natural and cultural values; facilitate recreational use and tourism; and optimise benefits to the local community and to visitors both for present and future generations.

 Mallacoota’s electricity supply can fail due to natural events occurring in its remote location in the far-east of Victoria.
 Any interruption to the single, three-phase line supplying Mallacoota can interrupt supply for up to several days.
 Reasons for outages can include fallen trees and bark, fire, flood and animals contacting the line.
-SP AusNet has improved the transmission line but cannot prevent all interruptions.
+AusNet Services has improved the transmission line but cannot prevent all interruptions.

 The project is assessing the potential to prevent interruption to electricity supply by developing the capacity to use locally generated and stored electricity when external supply is unavailable.